Land Rover LR2 Insurance Rates

 Rates are averaged for all Land Rover LR2 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on auto insurance consists of avoiding accidents and claims, having good credit, not filing small claims, and possibly higher deductibles.
-Spend time shopping around every year by getting rate quotes from direct car insurance companies like GEICO and Progressive, and also from insurance agencies where you live.
+Saving money on insurance for a Land Rover LR2 not only requires having a decent driving record, but also having good credit, eliminating unneeded coverage, and consideration of higher deductibles.
+Spend time shopping around every couple of years by getting quotes from direct carriers like GEICO and Progressive, and also from local independent and exclusive agents.

-The points below are a quick review of the coverage data touched on above.
+The following items are a condensed summary of the material that was touched on above.

 - Increasing deductibles can save around $300 each year